nickrobison-usds/macaroons_authz/README.md

 ### Cloning

 We use git submodules for a number of external dependencies (to avoid requiring system installation).
-You can initialize them all by running
+You can initialize them all by running:

-`git submodule init --update --recursive`.
+`git submodule init --update --recursive`

 Or, the [command line client](#cli-client) will handle it automatically.